How to pass the JAGS 7+

 How Mentor Education Can Support Your Child

-At Mentor Education, we specialise in guiding pupils through the King’s 7 Plus admissions process.
+At Mentor Education, we specialise in guiding pupils through the JAGS 7 Plus admissions process.
 Our 7 Plus education team are patient, positive, and nurturing.
 All our programmes and services are bespoke and adaptable, because we know that children come to us at different and unique stages of their 7+ journey.
-Some are beginning phonics, some can already read, some cannot yet hold a pencil in a tripod grip, while some can already write well in a cursive script.
 Everyone on our 7 Plus programme is a qualified teacher and has completed our 12-part 7 Plus training course.
 They are experts in adapting the curriculum and meeting your child where they currently are.

 We partner with you in every aspect of 7+ exam preparation.
-Our services include:
+Our structured programmes help children build their skills progressively, ensuring they develop the confidence and knowledge required to succeed.

 Next Steps for the JAGS 7 Plus – Contact Us